hknio/wasmcov/README.md

 # Wasmcov

-Wasmcov is a Rust library that provides a set of helpers for coverage analysis of WebAssembly (Wasm) modules.
+Wasmcov is a Rust library and accompanying binary that provides a set of helpers for coverage analysis of WebAssembly (Wasm) modules.
 It allows you to collect and analyze code coverage data when running Wasm modules.
 Wasmcov is designed to be flexible and easy to integrate into your Wasm projects, making it a powerful tool for improving the quality of your Wasm applications.

-Currently supports only NEAR Protocol.

 ## Installation